 The Kentucky Academic Standards (KAS) Grades Primary-12 help ensure that all students across the commonwealth are focusing on a common set of standards and have opportunities to learn at a high level.

-Kentucky’s Deconstructed Standards documents are intended to assist schools and districts with understanding the organization, rigor, and intent of the standards.
-These documents also provide underpinning knowledge and reasoning skills that can inform teachers as they work to create meaningful learning targets that lead students to mastery of standards.
-Click on the links below to access Kentucky’s ELA and Math Deconstructed Standards documents, as well as additional standards documents.
+Additional resources below can be used to assist in providing underpinning knowledge and reasoning skills that can inform teachers as they work to create meaningful learning targets that lead students to mastery of standards.

 The work of building curriculum is challenging, but meaningful for schools and districts.
 Although the work will likely continue throughout the school year (as part of PLCs), these PowerPoints can be used to guide initial curriculum development work.